 New Media and Digital Design

 We are in the midst of a constantly changing and ever shifting digital revolution, and new generations are leading the way, discovering new media and new forms of communication seemingly every day.
-Fordham’s new undergraduate interdisciplinary program in New Media and Digital Design aims to lead the way to train students to actively engage with the media and design worlds on practical as well as theoretical levels.
+Fordham's undergraduate interdisciplinary program in New Media and Digital Design aims to lead the way to train students to actively engage with the media and design worlds on practical as well as theoretical levels.
 Combining the forces of the Departments of Communication and Media Studies, Visual Arts, English, Computer and Information Sciences, and the Gabelli School of Business, this interdisciplinary major aims to create such leaders, whose career success will be propelled equally by innovative capability and deep social, historical, and ethical understanding of new media.
-Students will emerge with a deep understanding of how new media functions, how it makes meaning, and how to use it practically, and wisely, in a wide variety of “real world” settings.
+Students will emerge with a deep understanding of how new media functions, how it makes meaning, and how to use it practically, and wisely, in a wide variety of "real world" settings.